KuramaSyu/GoToHell/README.md

 - [ ] separate repository for background pictures
 - [ ] fetch streak in .then to be sure that result is already set
+- [ ] add option button for accessing the modal in a short way

 #### QoL

 - [ ] Show all multipliers in the settings
 - [ ] Show sport (when selected via modal) even if it's not in UI preferences.
 Push it to top.
 Remove it afterward
 - [ ] make Overview boxes in Shortcut Modal clickable
+- [ ] add "home" button in quick action modal

 #### Perf